-Organisms, including turtles, are constantly having their DNA mutated by the harmful UV rays in sunlight (if they forget their SPF 50, that is) or by treading through chemicals in a sewer.
+Organisms, including turtles, are constantly having their DNA mutated by the harmful UV rays of the sun (so don't forget the SPF 50) or by treading through radioactive chemicals in a sewer.
 Occasionally, these mutations can help a member of the population survive.
 Or maybe it mutates a turtle into a pizza loving ninja dude.
 Mutations can often be harmful, such as those that cause cancer, birth defects, or cyclopia.

 A mutation is simply a change in the original DNA sequence of an organism.
 This can be a big change or a small one.
 Examples of mutations include:

-2. An addition of a base pair or larger piece of DNA
+- An addition or deletion of a base pair or larger piece of DNA

-1. The mutation might not change the protein sequence
+- The mutation doesn't change the protein sequence.